antonelaabicic/ISSTracker/README.md

 ## 🚀 Features
 - **ISS Location** – Tracks the ISS position in real-time using [ISSLocation Api](https://api.wheretheiss.at/v1/satellites/25544)
 - **Google Maps Integration** – Displays the ISS locaton on a map
-- **Permission Management with Dexter** – Ensures proper user location access to calculate the distance between the user's location and the ISS
+- **Permission Management** – Ensures proper user location access to calculate the distance between the user's location and the ISS
 - **Astronaut Details** – Fetches data from [People in Space Api](https://corquaid.github.io/international-space-station-APIs/JSON/people-in-space.json) and Wikipedia (via web scraping)
 - **Lottie Animations** – Enhances user experience with smooth animations
 - **Offline Storage with Room Database** – Stores astronaut and ISS data for offline viewing